ansible/lightbulb/workshops/roles/solution/README.md

 You should emphasize roles value in better organizing playbooks as they grow in sophistication and making Ansible automation more portable and reusable than a basic playbook.

+#### Defaults vs. Vars

+A common question that is asked "when do I put a variable in defaults instead of a vars?"
+It depends on the usage of a variable in the context of a role.
+It all comes down to variable precedence.

+If a variable holds a data that someone using the role may want to override anyway numbers of ways, then it's best stored under `defaults/`.
+If a variable holds data that is internal to the function of the role and rarely (or in practice should never) be modified, then it's best stored under `vars/` where its much hard to be overridden by other variables sources.

+Applying these guidelines to this assignment, `nginx_packages` would go in `vars/` while `nginx_test_message` and `nginx_keepalive_timeout` would go in `defaults/`.

 #### NOTE

 The extra credit assignment should use the `include_role` module that was introduced in version 2.2.
 Students working with older versions of Ansible will have trouble completing the assignment.